hamidgasmi/clean-architecture-node/README.md

 - 2 main entities:
     - Student and Course
-    - They can exists on their own and have their own life cycle
+    - They can exist on their own and have their own life cycle
 - Student entity:
     - It can enroll in one or several courses
     - It keeps track of the courses it's enrolled in